JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 |100            | 100 Oohms     |  10k ohms       |
 |1000           | 100 Oohms     |  100 ohms       |

-* If the input signal to the op amp is already within the volt range then the microcontroller can measure the signal without needing amplification therefore a gain of 1 would be sufficient.
-However, if the signal was 1 mV then you would need a gain of 1000 to amplify to the range of 1 volt.
-A 100k ohm potentiometer as the R2 component in the op amp will allow this choice.
-* The op amp positive supply voltage will be 5 volts and the negative supply voltage will be 1 volt.
-This will ensure that the op amp voltage output will not go below 1 volt or above 5 volts even if input voltage to the op amp has negative values such as a -10 to 10 volt range.

-### Current to Voltage Converter
+2) The 1N750 zener diode (D4) at the output of the full wave rectifier circuit has a breakdown voltage of 4.7 volts.
+If the output voltage of the op amp is above this breakdown voltage the diode will pull the voltage down 4.7 volts.
+This will ensure that any DC voltage ranges exceeding 5 volts can be used without overloading the arduino.

+3) The AC voltage signal is run through a half wave rectifier which will invert the signal and cut any peaks above 0.
+The original voltage signal and the signal from the half wave rectifier are both run through a summing op amps inverting input.
+This adds the amplitudes of both signals which produces a negative magnitude and is then inverted by the op amp thus only giving a positive output.
+This will ensure that the interface can handle any negative voltages coming from an AC signal.

-* The current to voltage converter is just a 250 ohm resistor in series with the current source input.
-This will convert a current output from an analog sensor to a voltage output to be measured by the arduino.
-* Due to ohm's law, V=IR, a 250 ohm resistor will convert a 4-20 mA range to a 1-5 V output.
-* 4 mA * 250 ohms = 1 volts
-* 20 mA * 250 ohms = 5 volts
+4) The current to voltage converter is just a 250 ohm resistor in series with the current source input.
+This will convert a current output from an analog sensor to a voltage output capable of being measured by the arduino.
+A 250 ohm resistor will convert a 4-20 mA range to a 1-5 V output.
+4 mA * 250 ohms = 1 volts and 20 mA * 250 ohms = 5 volts.

+5) The pcb material will be FR4 PCB.
+The FR4 PCB has been through rigorous testing and has been UL certified.

 ## BOM